 Ally Bank (FDIC #57803) is completely safe and FDIC insured up to $250,000.

 Ally Bank has an extensive history in lending but for the purposes of this review, I look at their core banking and deposit products.
 Most of one's interactions with a bank are on the deposit side so that's the priority.
-They also recently acquired TradeKing (which was my discount broker too) so you can do nearly everything under one roof!
+They also acquired TradeKing and rebranded it Ally Invest (which was my discount broker too) so you can do nearly everything under one roof!

 Ally Bank Deposit Products